Copyright 2011 Susan Burneson. All rights reserved. Kindly ask permission before reproducing any content.

 Finally, in the late 1980s, Karen and Michael Collins, owners of the property, initiated a major restoration of the Moore-Hancock Homestead, at 4811 Sinclair Avenue in Rosedale.
 The land to the west and north of it slopes down to Hancock Creek.
 Considered the only log dwelling in Austin known to survive on its original site, it is on the National Register of Historic Places and is a Recorded Texas Historic Landmark.

 Interestingly, John Hancock, who was white, is the second-great-grandfather of actress Aisha Tyler, who is black.
-Their connection was detailed in the TLC program “Who Do You Think You Are?” which aired April 3, 2016.
-I contributed archival research to the show and learned even more about John Hancock and his family than I had known before.
+The life of Aisha’s great-grandfather and John’s son, Hugh, was detailed in the TLC program “Who Do You Think You Are?” which aired April 3, 2016.
+I contributed archive research to the show and learned even more about John Hancock and his family than I had known before.

 Stay tuned for Part 2!